jc5230/assignment8/README.md

 * Re-measure performance to see if it improved for the novices

 ### Part III
-Create a presentation that explains your project and upload it to the Assignment 8 Github Repo under 2018 (examples available there too)
+* Create a presentation that explains your project and upload it to the Assignment 8 Github Repo under 2018 (examples available there too).
+* **Upload your presentation below by 5:00pm December 13**

 ### Part IV

-Please complete a survey for each of the 2018 films below using the [this link](https://tccolumbia.qualtrics.com/jfe/form/SV_5jLGaZ0obZQDn8N).
+* Please complete a survey for each of the 2018 films below using the [this link](https://tccolumbia.qualtrics.com/jfe/form/SV_5jLGaZ0obZQDn8N) by **5:00pm December 18**

 ## 2018